- Start date: September

 Business & Technology Strategy

-This module aims to provide you with an understanding of how companies develop their business strategy and the role that technology development plays in that process.
-You'll learn about:
+This module aims to provide you with an appreciation of how companies develop their business strategy and the role that technology development plays in that process.

 This is the final assessment of MSc and MEng programmes and is only taken by students in their final year of these degrees.